 Calgon has become a staple among mothers who use cloth diapers, which can be especially difficult to get clean in hard water.
 However, despite its popularity, Calgon Water Softener can be difficult to find.
-Fortunately, one place you can buy it online is Walmart.com.
+Fortunately, one place you can buy it online is Amazon.com.
 Just goes to show that on the internet, even an “ancient Chinese secret” is only a few clicks away.

 Is Calgon Enough?

 Calgon Water Softener has a lot of fans, but is it enough to handle a hard water problem?
 For your washing machines, perhaps.
 The product is effective at preventing limescale formation, eliminating the most obvious effects of hard water.
 It also protects your washing machine, which can become clogged with limescale deposits over time.

 However, if you have hard water in your home, we recommend a whole house water softener system.
 That’s because if you’ve got hard water problems with your laundry, you’ve got hard water problems elsewhere as well – even if you can’t see them.
 Water softener systems are expensive appliances, but for those who have hard water, they typically save more money than they cost.